Aggregation of financial markets

-\begin{example} Let us consider Figure~\ref{fig:isoutil_from_LOB} below.
-It shows an iso-util of a limit order book market.
-We observe that the iso-util is piecewise linear and has kinks.
+\begin{example} Figure~\ref{fig:LOB_isoutil_settled} below shows an iso-util of a limit order book market.
+We observe that the iso-util is pieceise linear and has kinks.
 At the supply levels corresponding to the kinks, the marginal prices of~$X$ and~$Y$ do not coincide.
-More precisely, at the current supply level~$(x,y)$ the best ask price of the limit order book corresponds to~$P_{\frac{x}{y}}$ which is equal to the inverse of the absolute value of the right derivative of~$f(x)$ at the current supply level.
-The best bid price of the limit order book corresponds to~$\hat P _{\frac{x}{y}}$ and is equal to the inverse of the absolute value of the left derivative of~$f(x)$.
-The difference ~$|P_{\frac{\myx}{\myy}} - \hat P_{\frac{\myx}{\myy}}|$ of both prices describes the current bid-ask spread.
-If the iso-util is smooth, marginal prices of~$X$ and~$Y$ are given by the inverse of the absolute value of the slope of the tangent line through the current supply level~$(x,y)$.
+More precisely, at the current supply level~$(x,y)$ the best ask price of the limit order book corresponds to~$P_{\frac{x}{y}}$ which is equal to the inverse of the absolute value of the right derivative of~$f$ at the current supply level.
+The best bid price of the limit order book corresponds to~$\hat P _{\frac{x}{y}}$ and is equal to the inverse of the absolute value of the left derivative of~$f$.
+The difference ~$|P_{\frac{\myx}{\myy}} - \hat P_{\frac{\myx}{\myy}}|$ of both prices represents the current bid-ask spread.
 For more details we refer to Section~\ref{s_isoutil_LOB}. \end{example}

 The next proposition shows how marginal prices can be directly computed via the utility function~$U$.

 \begin{proposition} We consider a market~$\mathcal{M}$ with utility function~$U$.
 Let~